What compels the reader to read your blog post? It’s a catchy blog post introduction.

 The hook is an opening sentence for grabbing the reader’s attention.
 It draws the reader’s attention so that they keep reading the article

 Start the intro with a good hook.
-You can use a fact, quote, statistic, question or an emotional statement
+You can use a fact, quote, statistic, question or emotional statement.

 What is the Context of Your Article?